UK and France seek to put Ukraine in ‘strongest possible position into winter’

 During his campaign, the president-elect had insisted he would find a solution to end the war “within a day” without explaining how he would do so, which some had interpreted to mean a peace on terms favourable to Moscow.

-He has also expressed scepticism towards Nato, accusing European countries of free-riding on America.
+He has also accused European countries of free-riding on America in an expression of scepticism towards Nato.

 But facing broadcasters on Monday morning, Mr Healey said he believed Washington would remain “steadfast” in its backing and would not turn away from the military bloc.